grigoriev-group/genome-comparison/TE-PB-BB/README.md

 ### 2. Variant Calling: GROM

 Each sample was analyzed against both reference genomes independently.
+Note, the BAM file must be sorted by coordinate and indexed.

 | Parameter | Value |
 |-----------|-------|